dhock194/ccbextract/README.md

 ***

-Please let me know any issues you have running these — while not perfect, the goal was to make the exit process from CCB less painful than it was for us!
+Apparently, these scripts are a hit, and numerous churches have used these to migrate their data.
+Awesome!
+While they are not perfect, the goal was to make the exit process from CCB less painful than it was for us!

+I have also worked with a number of churches that have run into issue in running the scripts, usually having to do with getting Ruby or the Gems running, permissions, and other OS level issues.
+Running on Windows 10 seems to be a particular issue.

+If you are running into these kinds of issues, or dont have the technical skills to get this working, I can provide consulting services to support your export.
+The fee is small, and ranges based on the scale of data you have in CCB -- the resources and time required can be different for churches of 100's vs 1000's.
+You can contact me about these services at <bottomshelvz@gmail.com>.
+Please note that this will require you create a CCB API user (with all permissions) for me to use, which can be deleted immediately after the extracts are completed and verified on your side.